 - the terms of your request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

 4 Documents in scope of request

-The department identified five documents that fall within the scope of your request.
-These documents existed in the possession of the Department on 24 July 2019 when your FOI request was received.
+The Department has identified six documents within the scope of the documents.
+The documents existed in the possession of the Department on 9 July 2019 when your FOI request was received.